ouzdmrkl/Camera-Touch-Movement/README.md

 A simple system for rotating camera with touch.

 !!
 IMPORTANT !!
 Do not forget to add "Device Simulator" on package manager.
 You can find it at https://gamedevacademy.org/unity-device-simulator-webclass/

+When project opens, click Scenes and open "SampleScene".